biorack/metatlas/docs/Targeted_Analysis.md

 #### Set Parameters
 The `experiment_name` parameter can retrieved from the [Sample Tracking and QC Checkpoints - Northen Lab](https://docs.google.com/spreadsheets/d/126t1OeXQnCCgP6e-6Pac_Ku_A1R7MQLm_tl_Dkqsv_w/edit#gid=1548851545) Google Sheet.
 The experiment names can be found on the 'New Extraction' sheet in either column 'N' or 'O' depending on the type of chromatography that was performed.
 This value will be something like `20210723_JGI-AK_DB-TM_506963_LemCreek_final_QE-HF_HILICZ_USHXG01494`.

-The `analysis_number` parameter is an integer that you'll need to increment if you redo an analysis.
+The `rt_predict_number` parameter is an integer that you'll need to increment if you re-run the RT correction.
 It should be set to 0 initially.

 The `project_directory` is where you want to store the analysis while working on it.
 You should use `~/metabolomics_data`.